sylveon/SearchWithMyBrowser/ReadMe.md

 ## Building the program

-First, make sure you have the latest release of [Inno Setup](http://www.jrsoftware.org/isinfo.php) installed in the default locationif you want to build the installer.
+First, make sure you have the latest release of [Inno Setup](http://www.jrsoftware.org/isinfo.php) installed in the default location if you want to build the installer.
 To build the whole project, run the `Make.cmd` file at the root of the repository.
 You can also build subcomponents by running the `Make.cmd` file present in their subfolder.

 ## Boring legal stuff